 A product manager's core responsibilities include working with a team to design, build, ship, and continuously improve a product.
 During product manager interviews, most companies love to hone in on your ability to execute against these responsibilities by asking how you might think about designing a product.

-The popular product design question usually takes shape in the form of something like:
+The popular product design question usually takes form in something like:

 "Walk me through how you would design X product for Y user"